jonnathan-ls/42-cursus-cub3d/README.md

 - **Multiple difficulty levels** through different map configurations
 - **Texture-mapped walls** for immersive environments

-The engine is built entirely in C using the **MLX42** graphics library, adhering to the rigorous **Norma** coding standards of 42 School.
+The engine is built entirely in C using the **MLX42** graphics library, adhering to the rigorous **Norm** coding standards of 42 School.

 ---